Prag8855/aab/content/guides/german-health-insurance.md

 - **It's harder to get doctor appointments**[^13]
     It's hard to find a psychotherapist, psychiatrist, gynaecologist, paediatrician or urologist.
 Those who accept public health insurance are booked for weeks or months.
 If you want to see a doctor quickly, private health insurance is much better.
 - **It does not cover special treatments**
     Public health insurance covers *necessary* care.
-If you want fancier treatments, you must pay for the price difference.
+You get the most cost-effective treatment.[^43] If you want fancier treatments, you must pay for the price difference.
 For example, it only covers amalgam tooth fillings, not fancy composite fillings.
 It only covers basic teeth cleanings, twice per year.
 Eyeglasses are rarely covered.
-With private health insurance, you can choose better coverage.
+If you want better coverage and better treatment, choose private health insurance.[^81]

 ### Best public health insurance